openSUSE/news-o-o/_posts/2008-06-04-opensuse-weekly-news-issue-25.markdown

   * Jigish Gohil: Compiz and Compiz Fusion 0.7.6 out in wild

-  * blogs.zdnet.com: "OpenSUSE 11 RC1: The Mercedes-Benz to Ubuntuâ€™s Volkswagen"
+  * blogs.zdnet.com: "OpenSUSE 11 RC1: The Mercedes-Benz to Ubuntu’s Volkswagen"